 There are farms and then there is the Richardson’s Adventure Farm north of Chicago near the Wisconsin border.

 That might sound a bit daunting but the good news is that this maze is actually four different mazes, so you can break it up into much more manageable sections.
-This year’s maze theme celebrates the farm’s 20th anniversary of creating epic corn mazes.
+This year’s maze celebrates 60 years of James Bond.

 But wait, there’s more!
 There is also a train ride, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.